We have an open list and welcome registrations from patients living in or moving to our practice boundary.

 How do I register?

 To register, please complete both forms below.
 You will need to complete these by hand and bring them to the surgery along with your proof of address (any document with your name an address on) and photographic ID so we can confirm that the details are correct.
-We require individual forms for each member of your household. * We are currently asking all patients not to come to the surgery unless approved by a GP for an urgent medical need.
-Please put your completed forms in our letter box and we will register you upon receipt.
-We will make a note to check your ID once we are fully operational again.
-Thank you for your understanding.
+We require individual forms for each member of your household.

 We require both forms to be completed in order to register you.
 Paper copies of these forms are available from the reception team at Oldwood Surgery & Battle Health Centre.